watsutaz/terra/README.md

 terraform apply

 # Testing
-On a browser: http://<EC2 externalip address>
+On a browser: "http://<EC2 externalip address>"

 # Notes
-You could ssh to the EC2 instance and check /tmp/install.out
-The code will build the the environment in ap-southeast-2
+It may take several minutes after the EC2 instance to up to get the "Hello World" prompt You could ssh to the EC2 instance and check /tmp/install.out on the state of the install The code will build the the environment in ap-southeast-2